Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Inadequate Hole Cleaning

-A typical shale weight is 1000 pptf ( 2.3 SG ), almost double that of a typical mud weight of 550 pptf (1.26 sg).
+A typical shale weight is 1000 pptf ( 2.3 SG ), almost double that of a specific mud weight of 550 pptf (1.26 sg).
 Consequently, solids loading results in an increase in the effective mud weight.

-Efficient Drilled solids transport For Lower ECD
+Efficient Drilled Solids Transport For Lower ECD

 Good hole cleaning via high flow rates leads to an increase in the suspended solids.
-The increase in suspension results in both a higher mud weight as well as an increase in the annular pressure loss due to the high flow rates.
+The rise in suspension results in higher mud weight and increased annular pressure loss due to the high flow rates.
 Both of these contribute to an increase in the Equivalent Circulating Density.

 Fig 3 illustrates the effect of flow rate on hole cleaning/solids transport and how it affects the ECD.